ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 The command will ask for backend credentials (email address and password, e.g. the ones used to created the organisation) in order to register your machine to the organization.

-### Configure Keys

-If not already done through interactive mode in the `init` command, configure the operator key that will be used to deploy and monitor an AVS.
-By default, ivynet will import any keys already in the `${HOME}/.ivynet` into the keychain.
-Keep in mind, the Ivynet cli does not actually have access to any private keys unless a dialogue on the cli explicitly asks for it where an input box will appear and ask for the password.

-**Import a private ecdsa key:**

-`ivynet key import`

-This command will take you through an interactive dialogue to import BLS/ECDSA keyfiles and stores them in the `${HOME}/.ivynet` directory.
-Keystore files are named `${KEYNAME}.bls.json` and `${KEYNAME}.ecdsa.json` respectively.
-The legacy keystore is the keystore that has a public key built into the json file, and thus does not need any decryption in order for monitoring of the address (like AVS active set) to take place.

-**Alternatively, create a new keypair:**

-`ivynet key create`

-This also guides the user through an interactive dialogue and builds out a key for you.

 ### Configure RPC endpoints

 _This is an optional step_